#ZeroWaste Feature – Grocery and Meal Planning

 By Kristen LaRocque, Coordinator of the GreenUP Store & Resource Centre.

-Every month GreenUP features a zero waste tip or product and a giveaway.
+Every month GreenUP features a zero waste tip or product.
 During the COVID-19 pandemic we all need some help to make our food buying more efficient and less wasteful.

 1) Leftovers first

 In my household, leftovers are always at the front of the line.
 Keeping leftovers visible at the front of the shelf in your fridge helps remind you to use them before using anything else.
 My rule is that all leftovers must be eaten within 48 hours.

 One way that I stay within this timeline is by making leftovers the basis for breakfast or lunch the following day.
 For example, leftover mashed potatoes make an excellent breakfast hash alongside tofu scramble or eggs.
 Leftover roasted sweet potatoes and rice are great additions to black bean burritos.

 Rice or noodles from last night’s supper can easily be given a second life, with just a little bit of innovation.
 Heat oil in a pan, add some onion, mushrooms, peppers and garlic and then toss in the carbs.
 This is an excellent way to use up what has already been cooked to create an easy and delicious meal.